 Chromebooks can be managed using the Google Admin Console.
 This console has been designed to allow teachers to manage many Chromebooks at once so that students get a consistent and learner-friendly experience.

-As well as the technical aspects of deploying and managing Chromebooks, this guide includes suggestions on how to involve your school community, supporting teachers and learners, purchasing, using the chromebooks at home.
+As well as the technical aspects of deploying and managing Chromebooks, this guide includes suggestions on how to involve your school community, supporting teachers and learners, purchasing, and using the Chromebooks at home.